microsoft/OpenAIWorkshop/scenarios/openai_on_custom_dataset/README.md

 ## Step 5.
 Test

-Click on the play button on the top right corner in the PowerApps Portal to launch PowerApp.
+Click on the play button on the top right corner in the Power Apps Portal to launch the Power App.
 Select an FAQ from dropdown and click Search.
-This is should bring up the answers powered by Open AI GPT-3 Models.
+This returns answers powered by Open AI GPT-3 Models.
 Feel free to make changes to the PowerApps UI to add your own functionality and UI layout.
-You can explore expanding PowerAutomate flow to connect to other APIs to provide useful reference links to augment the response returned from OpenAI.
+You can explore expanding Power Automate flow to connect to other APIs to provide useful reference links to augment the response returned from OpenAI.